 - Students can miss up to 20% of these chapel opportunities without penalty.
-Upon reaching the maximum number of allowed chapel absences, the student will be contacted by the Office of Student Life with a Warning, and will be encouraged to commit to attending the remaining chapel days. - Absences that exceed 20% will result in the student being placed on Chapel Probation to include the loss of privileges to participate in extracurricular activities and/or additional penalties for student-athletes (including the possibility of game suspensions).
-Until these absences are resolved, the student will be barred from registering for any future classes at Faulkner. - At the discretion of Dean of Students, unresolved chapel probation cases and/or continued chapel absences may result in suspension from the University.
+Students reaching the maximum number of allowed chapel absences may be place immediately on Chapel probation and should understand that excessive absences could result in suspension from the University. - Absences that exceed 20% will result in the student being placed on Chapel Probation to include the loss of privileges to participate in extracurricular activities and/or additional penalties for student-athletes (including the possibility of game suspensions).
+Until these absences are resolved, the student may be barred from registering for any future classes at Faulkner. - At the discretion of the Dean of Students, unresolved chapel probation cases and/or continued chapel absences may result in suspension from the University.
 Such suspensions can take place immediately, or be deferred to the next semester.